Topic IndexLibrary Index

 What is tetanus?

 Tetanus is a sometimes fatal disease of the central nervous system.
-It's caused by the toxin of the tetanus bacterium.
+It's caused by a poison (toxin) made by the tetanus bacterium.
 The bacterium usually enters the body through an open wound.
 Tetanus bacteria live in soil and manure.
 They can also be found in the human intestine and other places.

 - Tetanus occurs more often in warmer climates or during the warmer months.